kinghuang/it/_drafts/fillers-and-spillers.markdown

 Rentzsch proposes that Apple operates as both a filler and spiller, but primarily as a spiller.
 That position fits well with an oft raised trope that [*Apple never invents anything*](http://bgr.com/2012/09/11/apple-criticism-ipad-iphone-gassee/).”
 Given the enormity of Apple as a spiller and the fact that spillers are meant to be visible to and understood by the general population outside of a bubble, it is understandable that such a perception exists.
 As a spiller, being enthusiastic about its field and wanting to protect its integrity to its consumer audience against a potentially disruptive external force is logical.
 That it came at a cost to its developer audience in its much smaller filler role is a balance Apple has evidently achieved.

+## Is IT a Filler or Spiller?

+The concept of fillers and spillers is very useful in examining the role of IT in a higher education institution.
+Who is the audience, or *are* the audiences, that IT services?
+What does it mean for IT to be a filler versus a spiller?
+Is the value of IT measured based on *potentials* or *actuals*?

+On the University of Calgary IT website, the following tagline appears under Information Technologies on the home page.

+    Delivering technology solutions through effective, sustainable and responsible planning and design

+Along the same line, the following is the mission statement of IT.

+    We enable learning, leading research and supporting services for our university community by leveraging information technologies and protecting information assets.
+As a trusted leader, we deliver technology solutions through effective, sustainable and responsible planning and design.
+We focus on being service oriented, responsive, innovative and collaborative.